Parental stress is a significant public health issue, surgeon general says in new advisory - KVIA

 Communities, schools and health-care workers can help, too, with additional screening and support for all, especially parents who are at most at risk.
 More research is needed, the advisory says, and it recommends developing parent-specific standardized measures of mental health and well-being.

+Individual actions can make a difference, too.
+Showing up to help so parents can eat a meal or take a shower “go a long way toward helping parents feel supported and seen,” he said.

+“There’s difference between saying something’s important and making it a priority,” Murthy said on CNN Wednesday.
+“And if we’re going to really make supporting parents a priority, then we’ve got to have a major culture shift in our country, such that we see parenting is central to the health and well-being of society.”

 Surgeon general’s advisories are public statements to draw attention to public health issues that require awareness and action.
-Murthy has also issued advisories in the past about health misinformation, the effects of social media on youth mental health and gun violence.
+Murthy has issued advisories in the past about health misinformation and gun violence, but also on mental health topics such as loneliness and isolation and the effects of social media on youth.

+“The bottom line is that we’ve got to start seeing mental health as health.
+It is no less important than our physical health,” Murthy said Wednesday.
+“If we can attend to both our mental and physical health, then we have a good chance, you know, of being happy, healthy and fulfilled, and that’s what we all want for ourselves and especially for our kids.”

 The-CNN-Wire